 Български • Bahasa Indonesia • English • Español • Français • Ελληνικά • Italiano • Suomi • Lietuvių kalba • Magyar • Nederlands • Português • Русский язык • ภาษาไทย

-The Global Shorebird Counting is one of the key events of the World Shorebirds Day.
-This is not particularly a citizen science program, but rather an effort to rise awareness for the importance of regular bird monitoring as the core element of protection of bird populations and habitat conservation.
+The Global Shorebird Counting Program is one of the key events of the World Shorebirds Day, an effort to raise awareness about the importance of regular bird monitoring/counting as the core element of protection of bird populations and habitat conservation.

 Why counting shorebirds is so important?